kurtmilam/laser-m/README.md

-# stream-state
+# laser - m

 Functional state-management experiment using lenses and streams (currently targeted to [mithril v1+](https://mithril.js.org/))

-This is currently a super alpha, very dirty work in progress.

 __Caveats__:
+1. This is currently a super alpha, very dirty work in progress.
-1. In its current state, the project can only be run after preprocessing with webpack and babel.
+2. The project can only be run after preprocessing with webpack and babel.
-2. I'm new to webpack and babel, so the current bundle js file is a __HUGE 1.6 MB__ until I figure out how to make it smaller.
+3. I'm new to webpack and babel, and the bundle js file is currently a __HUGE 1.6 MB__.

 Here's a [working version](http://xioupmedia.com/mithril-dev/index.html).
-Force reload if you want to check for updates - that server is actually configured like a CDN, so resources have long expiry times.
+Force reload if you want to check for updates - the server is configured like a CDN, so resources have long expiry times.

 # Streams, Lenses and State
 The basic idea here is to have a single, immutable container for state, using streams ([flyd](https://github.com/paldepind/flyd)), lenses ([partial.lenses](https://github.com/calmm-js/partial.lenses)) and stream-like things that I'm currently calling 'atoms'.